tmannen/pocket-app/README.md

 TODO:

 - Use database instead of python sets.
+DONE
+- Make the search bar prettier and the excerpts not overflow over the divs